 There have been some complaints from residents about mice infestations.
 We have found some evidence of mice in specific areas, and have therefore commenced a programme of proactive baiting outside of some homes.
 If you are experiencing problems with mice then please let us know.

 We know that there have been instances of vandalism and anti-social behaviour on the estate, in particular vehicles being stolen or broken into.
 We will not tolerate this and we work closely with the local Police.

 We have repositioned the CCTV cameras across the estate to cover places such as the car park entrance and are also in the process of installing rising ramps.

 Inspections to resident's homes will be undertaken by one of our surveyors along with Willmott Dixon and our Clerk of Works to assess whether there are any outstanding defects that need to be addressed.
 After the inspection we will make sure you are informed of any works that need to be done, and importantly which contractor will complete these works.
 Once any works are complete, we will we be able to assess whether any further compensation is owed to residents and if so, how much.
 We will of course keep you updated on this.

 Phase three residents

-You will receive a response within five working days by members of the project team - Karen Ayling, Shaheen Mahtabuddin and Valery Chu.
-If you don’t have access to email, visit the Orchard Village Office and ask the staff there to email us on your behalf.
+You will receive a response within five working days by members of the project team - Dan Thompson, Shaheen Mahtabuddin and Valery Chu.
+If you don’t have access to email, visit the housing team at the temporary estate office within the contractor compound on South Street (opposite the Mardyke Community Centre) and ask the staff there to email us on your behalf.